Non-density of stable mappings on non-compact manifolds: Abstract

 \section{Abstract}

-In the middle of the twentieth century, Whitney conjectured that the set of stable mappings would always be dense in the appropriate space of $C^\infty$ mappings, and this conjecture came to be known as the ``strong conjecture".
-However, Thom showed that the set is not necessarily dense in all pairs of dimensions of manifolds.
-Then, around 1970, Mather established a significant theory on the stability of $C^\infty$ mappings and gave a characterization of the density of stable mappings in the case where the source manifold is compact.
-In this paper, we show that the set of stable mappings is never dense if the source manifold is non-compact.
-Moreover, by combining Mather's theorem and the main theorem of this paper, we give a complete characterization of the density of stable mappings.
+Around 1970, Mather established a significant theory on the stability of $C^\infty$ mappings and gave a characterization of the density of proper stable mappings in the set of all proper mappings.
+The result yields a characterization of the density of stable mappings in the set of all mappings in the case where the source manifold is compact.
+The aim of this paper is to complement Mather's result.
+Namely, we show that the set of stable mappings in the set of all mappings is never dense if the source manifold is non-compact.
+Moreover, as a corollary of Mather's result and the main theorem of this paper, we give a characterization of the density of stable mappings in the set of all mappings in the case where the source manifold is not necessarily compact.

 \subjclass[2020]{58K25, 58K30} \keywords{stable mapping, Whitney $C^\infty$ topology, strong conjecture}